dioday45/Datathon2025-ETH/README.md

 conda create -f environmentAlpiqDatathon.yml pre-commit install
 ```
 The dataset needs to be in the root.
 Then, load the data with the `DataLoader` class and pass the observations in the `Preprocess` class.
-Call the `preprocess` function that preprocesses the data (mainly data imputation with the General Model, whose weights are zipped in the root -and need to be unzipped).<br>
+Call the `preprocess` function that preprocesses the data (mainly data imputation with the General Model, whose weights are zipped in the root -and need to be unzipped).
+The notebook `model_for_imputation` contains... the model fitting for imputing the missing data.
+You can find the EDA in the `EDA.ipynb` notebook.
 The main notebook, `per_consumer_modeling.ipynb`, contains the preceding, with a feature analysis and modeling predictions.

-The notebook `model_for_imputation`contains... the model fitting for imputing the missing data.

 ## Acknowledgments